Fort Phantom Hill

-One of the most famous haunts in the Big Country, this abandoned frontier military post was established in 1851 to protect settlers from Native American raids.
-The fort was named for the "phantom hill" that early scouts could not relocate.
-Featured on Unsolved Mysteries, the ruins consist of stone chimneys and foundations scattered across the Texas plains.
+An abandoned frontier fort built in 1851 to protect settlers, named for a "phantom hill" that early scouts somehow couldn't find twice.
+Featured on Unsolved Mysteries.
+All that's left now are stone chimneys and foundations scattered across the Texas plains.

 Fort Phantom Hill, located in Jones County 11 miles north of Abilene, is one of the most pristine and haunted historic sites in Texas.
 Built in 1851 to protect westward-moving pioneers from hostile Native Americans, the fort was originally called "The Post of the Clear Fork of the Brazos."
 It earned its spectral name when guards began witnessing ghostly figures of Native American warriors wandering the nearby plains.